 2.3 Historical and future temperature regimes in eastern Canada

-We selected six locations on a latitudinal gradient across eastern Canada (Fig. 3) to explore the effects of various historical and future temperature regimes on the synchrony between SBW and balsam fir phenology.
+We selected six locations on a latitudinal gradient across eastern Canada (Fig. 3) to explore the effects of historical and future temperature regimes on the synchrony between SBW and balsam fir phenology.
 The temperature data for these locations were calculated using BioSIM (Régnière, Saint-Amant, Béchard, et al., 2014).
 BioSIM interpolates weather station historical data and climate change scenarios across North America.
-We used data from 1996 to 2016 to explore the latitudinal trends of past insect emergence, tree budburst and their mismatch across years.
+We used data from 1996 to 2016 to explore latitudinal trends of past insect emergence, tree budburst and their mismatch across years.

-Last, we used predicted temperatures under different warming scenarios at the same locations to gain insights in expected trends for emergence, budburst and mismatch in the future.
+We used predicted temperatures under different warming scenarios to reveal expected trends for emergence, budburst and mismatch.
 We selected three different scenarios, known as RCP2.6, RCP4.5 and RCP8.5 (van Vuuren et al., 2011).
 For each scenario, we generated 1200 stochastic temperature time series over the 2001-2100 period.

 Both models used temperature data with a four-hour time interval, which allows for the capture of warm events within a day (i.e., a few hours of warm temperatures, while the average daily temperature stays low).